 The guards will ask you to remove any shoes or bags, which you can place in a locker around the corner.
 Also, no pictures so they will ask you to turn off cameras and phones.

 This temple is spacious, both on the inside and out, and invites all to come in and reflect on life, on humanitarian values, on religion, on the universe which connects us all.
 We very much enjoyed the Birla Mandir Temple in Kolkata and think you will too!
 Going at night was nice because there was less heat and of course, fewer people!

-Then, per a recommendation of our host, we took another tuk-tuk to the 6 Balleygung Place restaurant to dine on local fish specialties.
+Then, per the recommendation of our host, we took another tuk-tuk to the 6 Balleygung Place restaurant to dine on local fish specialties.
 Order the coconut shrimp!
-It’s a local favorite and it comes tender and melty in a coconut, so the coconut meat is in the curry.
+It’s a local favorite and it comes tender and melty in coconut, so the coconut meat is in the curry.
 Mmm, my mouth is watering now!
 This restaurant, although delicious and frosty with AC, is a little upscale (at least for our budget).
 It’s not your average Indian roadside stall!

 Day 3 in Kolkata

-Our last full day in Kolkata was reserved for the following sights: Howrah Bridge, the flower market, Prinsep Ghat (riverwalk) and the Victoria Memorial.
+Our last full day in Kolkata was reserved for the following sights: Howrah Bridge, the flower market, Prinsep Ghat (riverwalk), and the Victoria Memorial.
 We ended up having no time or energy to visit St. Paul’s Cathedral.

 The Howrah Bridge is one of Kolkata’s iconic sights.
 It’s an impressive structure and can be easily seen from the road.
 Paul and I took a tuk-tuk near the area, and then we walked up on the bridge to the other side of the Hooghly River.